nerdschoolbergen/build-and-deploy/exercise-3/README.md

 GitHub Actions is a service for handling our Continuous Integration steps.
 We will use another service for hosting our app once we've built and verified it using GitHub Actions.

+Here is an overview of how a CI/CD-pipeline created using GitHub Actions works:

 ```mermaid
 flowchart TD
     Git[Local git repository]-- Developer pushes new commit -->GitHub